Updated Yupiteru MVT-9000, now with speech descrambler and silver casing.

 Stock antenna is a joke, which has to be replaced by something from the Diamond factory.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yupiteru MVT-9000MKII.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yupiteru MVT-9000MKII.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yupiteru MVT-9000MKII might be around:
+Based on historic data, today's second-hand price of the Yupiteru MVT-9000MKII is around: